blackhole-iaa/blackhole-iaa.github.io/_pages/home.md

 <p align="justify">

-Our research group is focused on the study of black hole accretion and relativistic jet formation through very long baseline interferometric  (VLBI) observations with mm-wave arrays, such as the Event Horizon Telescope (EHT), and orbiting antennas, such as the space VLBI mission RadioAstron.
+Our research group is focused on the study of black hole accretion and relativistic jet formation through very long baseline interferometric  (VLBI) observations with mm-wave arrays, such as the <a href="https://eventhorizontelescope.org/">Event Horizon Telescope (EHT)</a>, and orbiting antennas, such as the space VLBI mission <a href="http://www.asc.rssi.ru/radioastron/"> RadioAstron</a>.
 In particular our research group is playing a key role in the scientific exploitation of the Event Horizon Telescope (EHT).
 </p>

 <p align="justify">
-Our group is part of the Instituto de Astrofísica de Andalucía (IAA-CSIC), in Granada, Spain, currently an EHT affiliated institution, one of the most important investigation centers of the country also distinguished with the “Severo Ochoa Center of Excellence Award”.
+Our group is part of the <a href="https://www.iaa.csic.es/">Instituto de Astrofísica de Andalucía (IAA-CSIC)</a>, in Granada, Spain, currently an EHT affiliated institution, one of the most important investigation centers of the country also distinguished with the “Severo Ochoa Center of Excellence Award”.
 </p>

 <p align="justify">
 Our research group has become one of the most relevant in the EHT, and is playing a key role in the analysis of the EHT observations of SgrA*, the supermassive black hole at the center of the Milky Way, for which the entire scientific community  has big expectations and whose results will be published soon.
 </p>